ommo007/Modular-OTA-TATA/Readme.md

-# Modular OTA System for ESP32
+# Automotive-Grade Modular OTA Update System for ESP32

 A complete demonstration of a real-world automotive Over-The-Air (OTA) update system using ESP32, showcasing modular driver updates with CI/CD integration.